-The kicker, however, is that these sellers are already shipping legally (and have been for years) to all 50 U.S. states – including to Georgia customers who DO NOT have a “low THC oil” registration card.
+The kicker, however, is that many of these sellers are already shipping (and have been for years) to all 50 U.S. states – including to Georgia customers who DO NOT have a “low THC oil” registration card.

-However, we’ve scoured the net and have yet to come across an instance of a Georgia resident (or retail company) that has been arrested for the possession of CBD oil without an ID card.
+And what’s more, we’ve scoured the net and have yet to come across an instance of a Georgia resident (or retail company) that has been arrested for the possession of CBD oil without an ID card.
 In fact, according to at least one Georgia law firm (see below for reference), CBD oil that is derived from hemp is:

 - Legal in the state of Georgia